Elvin-zl/buukle/buukle-all/buukle-consumer/buukle-consumer-cms/src/main/resources/static/markdown/docs/writing-your-own-extension.md

 }
 ```

-Reload the browser and write below in *markdown view*.
+Reload the browser and write below in *markdown areView*.
 ````markdown
 ```youtube
 XGSy3_Czz8k